seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Lay me stark naked, and let the water-flies
 Blow me into abhorring! rather make
 My country's high pyramides my gibbet,
-And hang me up in chains!
+And hang me up in chains! /

 **PROCULEIUS**
-You do extend
+/ You do extend
 These thoughts of horror further than you shall
-Find cause in Caesar.
+Find cause in Caesar. /

 *Enter DOLABELLA*

 **DOLABELLA**
-Proculeius,
+/ Proculeius,
 What thou hast done thy master Caesar knows,
 And he hath sent for thee: for the queen,
-I'll take her to my guard.
+I'll take her to my guard. /

 **PROCULEIUS**
-So, Dolabella,
+/ So, Dolabella,
 It shall content me best: be gentle to her.

-*To CLEOPATRA*
+*\[To CLEOPATRA]*
 To Caesar I will speak what you shall please,
-If you'll employ me to him.
+If you'll employ me to him. /

 **CLEOPATRA**
-Say, I would die.
+/ Say, I would die.

 *Exeunt PROCULEIUS and Soldiers*